isomerpages/nlb-curiocity/_sample/Gardens and Parks.md

 ### **The First Botanical Gardens**

-Apart from being a keen naturalist, Raffles’s motivation to set up a botanical garden in Singapore was linked to the colonial tradition of developing such gardens in the tropics for the experimental cultivation of cash crops as well as for the research and preservation of native plants
+Apart from being a keen naturalist, Raffles’s motivation to set up a botanical garden in Singapore was linked to the colonial tradition of developing such spaces in the tropics for the experimental cultivation of cash crops as well as for the research and preservation of native plants